Articles

 • Cons

-No BoardGameGeek integration, doesn't track play statistics, and not for personal collections.
+No BoardGameGeek integration, does not track play statistics, and not for personal collections.

 How to choose

 Under 20 games, and everyone knows everyone?
 Use Google Sheets.
-Don't overthink it.
+Do not overthink it.

 Want to catalogue your personal collection and log plays?
 BoardGameGeek is built for this.

-Need barcode scanning and you're willing to pay?
-Libib Pro at £9/month gives you proper circulation.
+Need barcode scanning and you are willing to pay?
+Libib Pro at $9 a month gives you proper circulation.

 Mainly lending books, but have some games?
 LibraryThing with TinyCat handles both.